1794 Flowing Hair Silver Dollar

 eBay — Certified Dollars

-The largest secondary market for PCGS and NGC certified Morgan and Peace dollars — thousands of listings from specialist dealers and private collections nationwide.
+The largest secondary market for PCGS and NGC certified Morgan and Peace dollars — thousands of listings from specialist dealers and private collections. eBay Money Back Guarantee on all purchases.

 JM Bullion

-Competitive premiums on circulated and lower-grade mint-state Morgan and Peace dollars — ideal for collectors building date sets at accessible price points.
+Competitive premiums on circulated and lower-grade mint-state Morgan and Peace dollars.
+Ideal for collectors building date sets at accessible price points.
+Transparent live pricing and insured shipping.

-The world's largest numismatic auction house — the primary venue for key-date Morgan dollars, early American dollars, and major silver dollar rarities including 1804 dollar sales.
+The world's largest numismatic auction house — the primary venue for key-date Morgan dollars, early American dollars, and major rarities.
+Free auction archive for price research going back to the 1970s.

 Money Metals Exchange

-Straightforward silver dollar buying with no minimum order requirement.
-Good source for 90% silver junk dollar lots and individual circulated common-date Morgans and Peace dollars.
+Straightforward silver dollar buying with no minimum order.
+Good source for 90% silver junk dollar lots and individual circulated common-date Morgans and Peace dollars at fair premiums over spot.

-PCGS CoinFacts is the essential free resource for Morgan and Peace dollar price guides, auction records, population data, and die variety attribution — not a dealer, but the critical research infrastructure.
+PCGS CoinFacts is the essential free resource for Morgan and Peace dollar price guides, auction records, and population data.
+Find PCGS-graded examples directly on eBay for confident authenticated purchases.

 Silver Gold Bull